 Tip 6: Take time off

 No matter how positive your outlook, stepping away from the job from time to time is important.
 Many people are reluctant to take time off and are afraid that it will make them appear less dedicated to their work, but people who take vacations come back relaxed and are more productive.
-Taking a break to do something you enjoy can give you new perspective and energy.
+Taking a break to do something you enjoy can give you a new perspective and energy.

 A break doesn’t have to be a trip to the Bahamas to be effective.
-Taking short breaks during the work day helps you come back more refreshed and awake.
+Taking short breaks during the workday helps you come back more refreshed and awake.
 Go outside and walk to a restaurant instead of eating lunch at your desk.
 Volunteer to make a delivery to a branch office, or take a bit of personal time and run errands.
 Taking a few minutes away from work can also help you fight off illnesses that can lead to work backups and more stress.

-Tip 7: Take part in company sponsored wellness events
+Tip 7: Take part in company-sponsored wellness events

 Exercise is a great way to reduce stress and anxiety, and many companies offer programs and incentives to help you develop and maintain a healthy lifestyle.
 Check with human resources and see if your employer has company-wide fitness, exercise, or weight-loss challenges.
-There may be a meditation room or yoga classes at lunch time or after work.
+There may be a meditation room or yoga classes at lunchtime or after work.
 If your company doesn’t offer these programs, consider starting some yourself.
-They are very popular right now, and some employers offer rewards for this kind of initiative, such as discounts on insurance premiums or increases in coverage.
+They are very popular right now, and some employers offer rewards for this kind of initiatives, such as discounts on insurance premiums or increases in coverage.